-Consular operations in Nagoya were not started again until well after the termination of the war.
-In March of 1949, a Foreign Service National (Japanese) was sent to Nagoya by the Yokohama Consular Office to take care of the clerical side of issuing consular invoices.
-Once or twice a month, an American consular officer would come down from Yokohama to sign invoices and perform limited citizenship services.
+Consular operations in Nagoya did not resume until well after the end of the war.
+Starting in March 1949, an American consular officer would come down from the Yokohama Consular Office occasionally to sign consular invoices and perform limited citizenship services.

-On March 1, 1950, the office was officially opened to the public, located in the Dai-ichi Hotel and known as the Nagoya American Consular Service.
+On March 1, 1950, a consular office was opened in Nagoya’s Dai-ichi Hotel.
 As the occupation was still underway, its official designation was Nagoya Division, Diplomatic Section, General Headquarters, Supreme Commander for the Allied Powers (SCAP).
 Later that year, on August 21, the Nagoya Consular District was established, to include the prefectures of Aichi, Gifu, Mie, Shiga, Fukui, Ishikawa, Toyama, and most of Nagano.
 On September 7, 1951, the office was moved to the second floor of the Nitto Building in Nakamura Ward.

 On April 29, 1952, the Treaty of Peace between Japan and the Allied Powers came into effect.
 As a result, the title of the office became, once more, American Consulate, Nagoya.
 In June of that year, the Consulate again moved, this time to the second floor of the National City Bank of New York, located in Kuwana-cho, Naka Ward.